Platform Integration Concepts

 Single-Message vs Dual-Message Transactions

-mCards supports both single-message and dual-message transaction models.
+mCards supports both transaction models:

 Dual-message transactions consist of two distinct messages:

-Finalizes the transaction and moves funds.
+- Completion — Finalizes the transaction and moves funds

 Single-message transactions combine authorization and completion into a single message.
+Approval and fund movement occur simultaneously.

 In both models, mCards must approve the transaction for it to succeed.